 The other day I was emailing with one of my favorite people and we were discussing how to help promote each others' latest books.
 She's currently reviewing my new Real Food for Rookies book (yay!) and today I want to tell you more about her newest book, which she co-authored with Suzanne Gross: The Nourishing Traditions Cookbook for Children!

 Sally Fallon Morell is the co-founder and President of the Weston Price Foundation, which is directly responsible for my “food conversion” back in 2004. 🙂 (I've been a member ever since.)
-Her first book, Nourishing Traditions, was a huge success, and I'm sure mine isn't the only copy that is as dog-eared and well-loved:
+Her first book, Nourishing Traditions, was a huge success, and I'm sure mine isn't the only copy that is this dog-eared and well-loved:

 Note: Also check out this post: Our 11 Year Old’s Advice on How to Get Your Kids to Love Real Food – Video.